libjxl/libjxl/doc/developing_with_crossroad.md

     crossroad search [...]

-## Building
+## Build `libjxl`

 Download the source from the libjxl [releases](https://github.com/libjxl/libjxl/releases) page.
 Alternatively, you may obtain the latest development version with `git`.
 Run `./deps.sh` to ensure additional third-party dependencies are downloaded.
+Unfortunately, the script `./ci.sh` does not work with Crossroad, so `cmake` will need to be called directly.

-Within the source direction, create a build directory.
+Create a build directory within the source directory.
 If you haven't already, start your crossroad project and run `cmake`:
 ```
 mkdir build
 cd build